 Memory obscures telling details in the dizzying rise thereafter.
 Everybody remembers the 326 not out in the 664-run gig with Kambli.
 Few remember the 346 not out in the following game, the trophy final.
 Everyone knows the centuries on debut in the Ranji Trophy and Irani Trophy at 15 and 16.
 Few know that he got them in the face of a collapse in the first instance and virtually out of partners in the second.
 Everyone knows his nose was bloodied by Waqar Younis in that first Test series, upon which he waved away assistance.
-Few remember that he struck the next ball for four.
+Few remember that he struck the next ball for four.b) Suresh Menon positively raves about Rahul Dravid here but does so in a manner that makes it a must-read for anyone who likes sports journalism.
+It is a qualitative and quantitative description of the highest order.

-This was Tendulkar five years after he'd first handled a cricket ball
+This was Tendulkar five years after he'd first handled a cricket ball.

 To be defined by what he has missed has sometimes been Dravid’s fate.
 When he made 180 in a Test match, he was upstaged by a man who made 281; that innings by VVS Laxman is rated as the best by an Indian batsman.
 When Dravid made his then highest one-day score of 145, Sourav Ganguly made 183 in the same innings; when he topped that by making 153 against New Zealand, Sachin Tendulkar made an unbeaten 186.
-Is Rahul Dravid the best supporting act in the history of the game or a great player born in the wrong decade?
+Is Rahul Dravid the best supporting act in the history of the game or a great player born in the wrong decade?c) Virender Sehwag is the subject of a simple statistical study by CricInfo who provide a list of all the partnerships he has been involved in as a Test player.
+Not surprisingly, Rahul Dravid is his companion at the top, though it is a matter of time before his position is usurped.

 He is the best supporting act in the history of the game (a world record 78 century partnerships in Tests) and a great player (over 10,000 runs in both forms of the game).
-It is tempting to conclude that he was born in the wrong decade, forcing him to play in the shadow of Sachin Tendulkar, but that hardly matters to the man who is in competition with no one but himself, and who was secure enough to say at one time, “Most people want me to get out quickly so they can watch Sachin bat
+It is tempting to conclude that he was born in the wrong decade, forcing him to play in the shadow of Sachin Tendulkar, but that hardly matters to the man who is in competition with no one but himself, and who was secure enough to say at one time, “Most people want me to get out quickly so they can watch Sachin bat.”

 (Just for kicks, here are Rahul Dravid's partnership stats for his career).